[Step-by-step] Python Decorators Explained with Examples for Beginners

 Let’s see how it can be implemented in Python.

-We know, everything in the Python is object including Python function.
+We know, everything in the Python is an object including Python function.
 It means, we can pass the function object as an argument to another function.
 By default, function name works as a function object.

 We can write one Python function inside another function.